 There is a photo of Hugh Jackman that's been circling the internet for awhile.
-It’s a side-by-side shot comparing Jackman's physique in the first X-Men movie to his physique in a later installment of the franchise.
-In the first shot, the actor is reasonably muscular with a flat stomach.
-In the second, Jackman looks like a cartoon character.
+It’s a side-by-side shot comparing Jackman's physique in the first X-Men movie to his physique in a later instalment of the franchise.
+In the first shot the actor is reasonably muscular with a flat stomach.
+In the second Jackman looks like a cartoon character.
 He’s impossibly veiny with a torso shaped like a dehydrated letter V. There are similar physique comparison photos of The Rock pre and post Hollywood.
 Chris Evans in Fantastic Four compared to Chris Evans in Captain America.
 Even Paul Rudd—whose entire career is based on his portrayal of the unkempt everyman—has before and after shots.
 In Hollywood, actors undergoing dramatic body transformations has become common over the last decade, directly coinciding with the rise of superhero movies to the forefront of pop culture.
 Leading men are increasingly expected to look like comic book characters.
 It’s redefined our concept of the ideal body and who is and isn’t in shape.

 The best example of this is Chris Pratt.
 Pratt’s body transformation for Guardians of the Galaxy dominated the film’s press junkets: dad bod to hot bod, chubby comedian to chiseled leading man, etc. The repeated narrative was that before he got his six-pack, the actor’s body was best used as a punchline.
 He was the out of shape, disheveled, sidekick.
 If it’s been awhile since you’ve seen photos (or gifs) of Parks and Recreation era Pratt, click on one of the links.
 Surprised?
 Despite what we’ve been sold over and over, he looks pretty normal.
 Pre-Starlord Pratt looks better shirtless than most guys I know.
-If that is the standard for the chubby guy, what does it say for the rest of us?
+If that is the standard for the chubby guy what does it say for the rest of us?
 It’s enough to mess with your head.

+Earlier this year during a misguided adventure in freelance writing, I fell down a YouTube hole of inspirational fitness videos.
+For hours I watched formerly chubby people talk about the joy of their new frames.
+Pseudo-scientists tout miracle pills and shakes.
+I even watched motivational movie monologues poorly dubbed over nu-metal soundtracks.
+The experience left me wondering what it would actually take to undergo a body transformation.
+While I had mostly resigned myself to the idea that abs were something that happened to other people, like good credit or falling in love, I wanted to know if I put in the work, like really put in the work, was a six-pack actually possible?
+And given my background was that something I should even attempt?
 Those questions rattled around in my head for months as I half-assed forty minutes on an elliptical machine or drunkenly slammed late night tacos.
 I repeatedly found myself returning to the body transformation videos and had started scouting websites for diet and nutrition advice.
 When I broached the subject to friends they were respectfully hesitant.
-They worried that putting a time frame on weight loss and pushing old boundaries would inevitably put me in a bad spot.
+They worried that putting a time frame around weight loss and pushing old boundaries would inevitably put me in a bad spot.
 They suggested a more practical approach, but the truth was that I had been casually trying a practical approach most of my adult life.
 I already hit up the gym a couple of times a week.
 I regularly drank protein shakes.
 I had downloaded yoga videos promoted by former professional wrestlers and even tested out something called Insanity, a program that to the best of my understanding promotes weight loss through a combination of positive mental attitude and jumping up and down.
 I didn’t want another casual approach.
 I wanted abs.

-After months of deliberation, I finally decided that I was going to attempt a body transformation.
+After months of deliberation I finally decided that I was going to attempt a body transformation.
 I decided on the gimmick of abs in eighty days.
 I wanted to get noticeable results in a time period that seemed difficult but possible.
-Over the course of eleven and a half weeks, I managed to get in the best shape of my life.
+Over the course of eleven and a half weeks I managed to get in the best shape of my life.
 I also managed to alienate the people closest to me, cause major damage in my relationship, and shit myself.
 Twice.
-The following is documentation of my eighty-day attempt to get abs:
+The following is documentation of my eighty day attempt to get abs:

 Week One: 210 pounds.
 22.3 percent body fat.